ComplianceAsCode/content/tests/README.md

 - `--xccdf-id`: Also known as `Ref-ID`, it is the identifier of benchmark within the datastream.
 It can be obtained by running `oscap info` over the datastream XML and searching for `Ref-ID` strings.
+- `--mode`: Can be either `online` or `offline`, which corresponds either to online or offline scanning mode.
+Online scanning mode uses `oscap-ssh`, while offline scanning is backend-specific.
 - `--help`: This will get you the invocation help.

 VM-based tests: